-The Company entered into purchase order arrangements with its vendors for which it had not received the related goods or services by March 31, 2010.
+The Company enters into purchase order arrangements with its vendors.
+At June 30, 2010, there are open purchase orders for which the Company has not yet received the related goods or services.
 The majority of these purchase order arrangements are related to various key raw materials and components parts and are subject to change based on the Company's sales demand forecasts.
-The Company has the right to cancel most of these arrangements prior to the date of delivery; however, some arrangements include minimum purchase requirements and are therefore considered noncancelable.
-At March 31, 2010, the Company had approximately \$10.2 million of open purchase order arrangements related to materials and parts, of which \$4.3 million was cancelable and \$5.9 million was noncancelable.
+The Company has the right to cancel most of these arrangements prior to the date of delivery.
+At June 30, 2010, the Company had approximately \$3.7 million of cancelable open purchase order arrangements related to materials and parts.